Ophisternon

 Ophisternon is a genus of swamp eels found in fresh and brackish waters in South and Southeast Asia, New Guinea, Australia, Middle America and West Africa.
 Two species are blind cave-dwellers.

+Well-preserved fossil remains of an Ophisternon sp. are known from the early Pleistocene-aged Laguna Formation of the Philippines, representing the oldest known fossil record of this genus.

 Species

-There are currently six recognized species in this genus:
+There are currently seven recognized species in this genus: